memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ## Devicetree and `vscode`

 If you like `vscode`, you can also have a look at Nordic's [nRF DeviceTree extension](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-devicetree).
-It includes devicetree language support and even a visual devicetree editor in case you're using [Nordic](https://www.nordicsemi.com/)'s MCUs.
+It includes Devicetree language support and even a visual Devicetree editor in case you're using [Nordic](https://www.nordicsemi.com/)'s MCUs.

 ![]({% img_url practical-zephyr/nrf-vscode-dt.png %})

-While I haven't used the visual editor, it is also able to visualize multiple assignments for the same GPIO within the devicetree.
-The extension is very useful when browsing devicetree source files.
+While I haven't used the visual editor, it is also able to visualize multiple assignments for the same GPIO within the Devicetree.
+The extension is very useful when browsing Devicetree source files.